 University of Washington Libraries

-World and Regional Maps Collection, 16th-19thc.
+World and Regional Maps Collection, 16th to 19th Centuries

 In an essay on the history of cartography, scholar J. B. Harley writes,